 Say ‘hi’ to David.
-Some of you may know him on PatientsLikeMe as dave.b.
-He developed his first visible symptom of psoriasis at they very young age of 3.
+Some of you may know him on PatientsLikeMe as db.09.
+He developed his first visible symptom of psoriasis at the very young age of 3.
 Now 22, he’s sharing his personal journey with this highly stigmatized autoimmune condition, along with psoriatic arthritis and Chron’s.
 See how his conditions have actually given him motivation and how connecting with others has positively impacted his life.

 Are you living with both psoriasis and psoriatic arthritis?

 Yes, I am living with psoriasis, arthritis and also Crohn’s.

 How old were you when you were first diagnosed?
 Have you had to deal with any stigma at such a young age?

 I developed psoriasis at the age of 3, and 3 years later at the age of 6, I developed arthritis.
 I was experiencing symptoms of Crohn’s since the age of 11.
 However, I was only diagnosed with Crohn’s at the age of 17.
 I’m currently 22 years old.
 My childhood and teen years were very challenging.
 My conditions had a massive impact on my education.
 I missed much of school growing up, due to hospital appointments, and just generally suffering with the effects of living with the conditions.
 I think the worst was growing up with psoriasis, from a social perspective.
 It shattered my self-confidence and self-esteem.
 I haven’t had a girlfriend my entire life.